-To press home the ‘World Car’ message that Chrysler were trying to get across with the Horizon, the car was officially launched in Europe and the USA on 7 December 1977.
+To press home the ‘World Car’ message that Chrysler was trying to get across with the Horizon, the car was officially launched in Europe and the USA on 7 December 1977.
 In the UK, it was marketed as the Chrysler Horizon (since 1976, all UK cars were Chryslers), whereas in France and much of Europe (where Simca was much stronger), it was called the Chrysler-SIMCA Horizon.

-In the USA, Chrysler presented the C2 in two forms: the Plymouth Horizon and Dodge Omni, and although these American variations looked similar to their French cousins, there were many differences under the skin!
+In the USA, Chrysler presented the C2 in two forms: the Plymouth Horizon and Dodge Omni and, although these American variations looked similar to their French cousins, there were many differences under the skin!
 For example, the European Horizon used torsion bars for its front suspension, as did its predecessor, the 1100.
-On the Detroit Horizon the torsion bars were replaced by MacPherson strut front suspension.
-Ironic since Chrysler had pioneered the use of torsion bar suspensions…
+On the Detroit Horizon the torsion bars were replaced by MacPherson strut front suspension – ironic since Chrysler had pioneered the use of torsion bar suspensions…

 Chrysler’s own financial problems might have overshadowed the launch to a degree, but the Horizon was given a warm reception in Europe.
 The Horizon was launched as the Simca 1100’s replacement, and the press (especially in Europe) were quick to proclaim the design, ‘an Anglo-French triumph’, even though, under the skin, there was little to differentiate it from the Simca 1100.